 Keep A Good Environment for Your Chinchilla

-Another key that I highly recommend is keeping a good environment for your chinchilla in general.
-This should not only include a clean cage but clean air and the right temperatures and humidity.
+Another key is keeping a good environment for your chinchilla in general.
+This should not only include a clean cage, but clean air and the right temperatures and humidity.

-Keeping your chinchilla in ideal temperatures and keeping good air quality will help.
-You can also ensure that you are washing the water bottle between refills and the food bowl to eliminate the chances of the mildew and other bacteria building up for your chinchilla.
+Keeping your chinchilla in ideal temperatures and keeping good air quality helps.
+You should also wash the water bottle and food bowl between refills, to eliminate the chances of mildew or bacteria building up.

-If you notice any of the signs we discussed such as biting, itching or scratching, rely on your vet to diagnose the condition accurately and never self-treat your chinchilla.
+If you notice any of the signs we discussed, like biting or scratching, rely on your vet to diagnose the health condition accurately.
+And never self-treat your chinchilla.

-Outside of that, be sure to keep up with cage cleanings, water bottle, and food bowl cleanings and provide a safe environment for your chinchilla.
+Outside of that, be sure to keep up with cage cleanings, water bottle and food bowl cleanings, and provide a safe environment for your chinchilla.

-What’s your experience with chinchilla fleas?
-Have you ever had this issue?
-If so, how did you handle it and what do you recommend to the readers?
-Be sure to comment below.
-See you next time, I appreciate you.
+If so, how did you handle it and what do you recommend to the rest of us?